zarvhq/developers/en/reference/authentication-v2.md

 ## Token Expiry and Refresh

 - Access tokens have an expiration time, which is specified in the `expires_in` field of the authentication response.
-- When a token expires, you'll need to obtain a new one by authenticating again.
+- When a token expires, you can use the refresh token to obtain a new access token without re-authenticating.
+- Refresh tokens have a longer lifespan than access tokens and can be used multiple times.
+- Both tokens are returned when refreshing, so you should store the new refresh token for future use.
-- Keep your credentials secure and never share them.
+- Keep your credentials and tokens secure and never share them.
+- If a refresh token expires or becomes invalid, you'll need to authenticate again with your username and password.

 ## Error Responses

-If authentication fails, the API will return an error response:
+If authentication or token refresh fails, the API will return an error response:

-- **401 Unauthorized**: Invalid credentials or expired token.
+- **401 Unauthorized**: Invalid credentials, expired token, or invalid refresh token.
 - **403 Forbidden**: Token does not have permission to access the requested resource.

-Ensure your credentials are correct and your token is valid and unexpired.
+Ensure your credentials are correct and your tokens are valid and unexpired.
+If refresh token fails, re-authenticate with your username and password.

-For more details, refer to the [Zarv API Documentation](https://api.zarv.com/docs).
+For more details, refer to the [Zarv API Documentation](https://developers.zarv.com/guide/).